Wednesday, September 3, 2025

 As Adam and Eve were evicted from the Garden of Eden after they sinned, so the people of Judah were evicted from the Promised Land and taken captive to Babylon.

-Jeremiah aches for his countrymen.
-The pain that he feels for them is like the pain of a deep wound.
-His tent, meaning his people, has been robbed.
+Jacob’s tent, meaning his people, have been robbed.
 The cords that held them upright are severed.
 There is no one to help them reset at this point.
-Jeremiah lamented, “My eyes run down with streams of water because of the destruction of the daughter of my people.”
-[13]

 The root cause of Jerusalem’s problem was misguidance...